rhenneton/openaq/README.md

+# Introduction

+This project is ingesting data about AirQuality from https://registry.opendata.aws/openaq/ .
+The data comes from an SNS stream and is piped into an SQS queue.

+From there, we poll the SQS data and save it in an SQL database (RDS).
+In order to do that, we use a python worker running on a docker container on an EC2 instance.

+On that EC2 instance, we also deploy a "dashboard" python docker image that serves the results on a map, on port 8050.

 # Build instruction
 In order to build the docker image, from the main directory (the one with the dockerfile), run :
 ```